 - 1. Successful completion of the skills courses WRIT-S101, S102; SPCH-S110 and MATH-S105, S108, or S110.
 A student must receive a grade of "C" or better in each course to meet this requirement. - 2.
 Successful completion of two natural science courses (at least six semester hours from at least two of the areas of math/computer science, physical sciences and life sciences); three arts and humanities courses (from at least two of the areas of communications, literature, foreign languages, fine arts, history, philosophy and religious studies); three courses from the social sciences (from at least two of the areas of business, economics, anthropology, political science, psychology and sociology).
-Any course taken to fulfill these requirements after admission to Benedictine must be a Core elective course (labeled with a "C" in the Catalog and in the Course Schedule). - 3.
-Cultural Heritage Courses: Successful completion of the HUMN-250: The Contemporary World course, to be taken at Benedictine University.
+Any course taken to fulfill these requirements after admission to Benedictine must be a Core elective course as so designated in this catalog. - 3.
+Cultural Heritage Courses: Successful completion of the HUMN 250: The Contemporary World course, to be taken at Benedictine University.